Is National Credit Systems Hurting Your Credit?

 National Credit Systems, Inc. (NCS) Complaints

-Most collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
+Many collection agencies have numerous complaints filed with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
 Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
 If you find yourself facing any of these situations with National Credit Systems, you should also consider filing a complaint.

 Your Rights When Dealing with National Credit Systems